What is a power of attorney document?

 A power of attorney document lets you choose a trusted friend or relative to help you with your finances and/or health care decisions.
 After you sign it, the person you choose will take the power of attorney document to your medical providers, bank, school, and other places to make decisions and sign contracts just as if he or she were you.

-Your "agent" is the trusted friend or relative you choose to help you with your finances and/or health care decisions.
+The trusted friend or relative you choose to help you with your finances and/or health care decisions is called your “agent.”

-It means to cancel.
-You can revoke your power of attorney document at any time with a written notice to your agent.
-You can also give a copy of the written notice to your medical providers, bank, school, and other places that might accept the old power of attorney document.
-A sample "Notice of Revocation" is included in this packet.
+You can revoke (cancel) your power of attorney document at any time with a written notice to your agent.
+A sample “Notice of Revocation” is included in this packet.
+You can also give a copy of this written notice to your medical providers, bank, school, and other places that might accept the old power of attorney document.

 What if I need legal help?